Josiah L. Kopp

 Howdy!
 I'm Josiah, a 21 year-old creative from the prairies of North Dakota.

 My creative background began with drawing in the womb, oil painting at age 8, and graphic designing since age 12.

 In 2014, I founded Koppy and Paste Designs, and later founded Frozen Pines Photography in 2015 (Now both under the same name of Frozen Pines Photography and Design).

-Currently, I am a junior at Concordia College (Moorhead, MN) studying graphic design and business.
+Currently, I am a senior at Concordia College (Moorhead, MN) studying graphic design and business.

 Meaning & Significance of My Logo

 The pine tree is the symbol that means the most to me: Firstly, it’s a reminder of my home and where I grew up.
 My childhood home had a large shelter belt of ponderosa pine trees, so it's a reminder of my roots.
 (Pun definitely intended)